 Our genes provide instructions to our cells to make proteins that help us live and grow.
 In particular, the otoferlin gene provides instructions for the body to make otoferlin, a protein necessary for hearing.
 When there are mutations in the otoferlin gene, the gene does not work properly, and the body cannot make functional otoferlin protein.
 Without functional otoferlin protein, sounds cannot be communicated from the ear to the brain, resulting in hearing loss.

-Children with otoferlin gene mutations are typically born with a type of SNHL called auditory neuropathy.
+Individuals with otoferlin gene mutations are typically born with a type of SNHL called auditory neuropathy.
 Auditory neuropathy means the inner ear detects sound, but cannot send the sound signal to the brain.